 The Flex Space overlay covers a section of the Murphy site, replacing the previous Residential-Office-Commercial R-O-C Zone and Mixed Use Overlay MU designations.
-The Flex Space overlay is a designation added to the General Mixed Use Zone to allow for flexible uses (including office, light manufacturing or warehousing).
+The Flex Space overlay is a designation added to the General Mixed Use Zone to allow for flexible uses (including office and light manufacturing).
 This overlay does not preclude residential development, which is allowed in the General Mixed Use Zone.